 Serving Suggestions

 The uses for Italian seasoning are endless!
-It’s, of course, a perfect match for lots of Italian dishes, like my Zucchini Tomato Bake and One Skillet Italian Chicken, but can also be used to add amazing flavors to these dishes:
+It’s, of course, a perfect match for lots of Italian dishes, like my Zucchini Tomato Bake and One Skillet Italian Chicken, but it can also be used to add amazing flavors to these dishes:

 - Poultry – Coat your whole chicken, chicken leg quarters, or turkey breast in the herb blend before roasting to golden, well-seasoned perfection!